 As you integrate these mental health tips into your life, be patient with yourself and give yourself as much grace as you can.

-And if you’re still struggling, take some advice from Mr. Rodgers: “When I was a boy and I would see scary things in the news, my mother would say to me, ‘Look for the helpers.
+And if you’re still struggling, take some advice from Mr. Rogers: “When I was a boy and I would see scary things in the news, my mother would say to me, ‘Look for the helpers.
 You will always find people who are helping.’”

 Be a helper.
 Check in on your neighbors, community members, family, friends, and most importantly yourself.